Xandery256/Project-Neptune/Design Document.md

 * Wrist PDA has health, inventory, access level, etc
 * Health: Breathing sfx, dead space health indicator on wrist (watch), motion tracker
 * Sheen/Outline on interactables (including npcs)
+* Screens you interact with on the screen (Duke Nukem Forever idea)
+* Main Menu transitions to game (you are at a computer in-game, that is the main menu)

 #### Menus:
 *What menus and capabilities do you provide the player (for example, Inventory, Journal, Equipping/Loadout, etc.)?
 These should all be functions that enhance the player’s experience.
 Include a sketch or image of each menu you plan.*